aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 <details>
 	<summary>

 		Laboratory 14: Perform the following tasks:

-	1) Instal OpenROAD flow Scripts on individual machine (username should be clearly visible)
+	1) Install OpenROAD flow Scripts on individual machine (username should be clearly visible)
 	2) Study about OpenROAD basic Flow setup and Macro Flow Setup
-	3) Clear documentation Routed Database, QOR and heat Map for your BabySoC"
+	3) Clear documentation Routed Database, QOR and Heat Map for your BabySoC

 	</summary>

 # Installing and setting up ORFS